ministryofjustice/manage-supervisions-design-history/app/posts/2021-05-11-page-per-thing-comms.md

 date: 2021-05-11
 ---

 Probation practitioners (PPs) need to add details of their communications with service users (SUs).
-We added the ability to recorder:
+We added the ability to record:

 - Emails
 - Text messages